Thick Client Security Testing - Short Tutorial

 - Broken authentication and session management

-- Weak storage of password at server side
+- Weak storage of passwords on the server side

 - Insufficient logging and monitoring